Brow Lift After Upper Eyelid Surgery?

 - Asked by Izzynou in NYC

 Be very careful when asking for a brow lift, you might get it.
 If you look up brow lift results in published papers and before and afters you will see that many surgeons successfully lift the brow.
 Unfortunately a true brow lift makes patients look scared or surprised!
 It is almost never necessary to elevate the medial third of the brow.
 Many women actually benefit aesthetically from a slight lowering of the medial third.
 On the contrary, there are few women even at your age that would not benefit from elevation of their lateral brow.
 The reason for this is probably not what you think.
 Much more important than the brow positionand shape is the infra brow skin.
 If you look at yourself in the mirror you will see some bunching of skin under the brow next to your eye and a flat shape.
 I call this the lateral hood.
 The only kind of brow lift that I typically perform I call a lateral hood lift.
 If you gently pull up on your forehead skin above the lateral brow, you will see that a very subtle elevation makes you look younger.
 This is mostly because it cleans up the lateral hood.
 It is usually necessary to also restore brow volume at the same time as a lateral hood lift to create a beautiful rejuvenated shape.
 I hope this helps!

 Endoscopic Brow Lift can be done after upper eyelid surgery once the swelling has subsided.
 The reason the browlift is done before is majority of upper eyelid droopiness is the result of forehead ptosis or laxity and more often endoscopic browlift will correct both problems.

 Anatomically, as the eye lids and eyebrows sag, your brain sends signals to lift the excess skin and weight off of the eyelids.
 One way to do this is to lift the forehead, sometimes imperceptibly.
 However, after the excess eyelid skin is removed, the brain stops sending the message and the eyebrow/forehead falls.
 Thus, 6 weeks after an eyelid lift, you look saggy again.

 It is not common to stage these procedures, but these days, finances are playing a major role into a patient's decision making.
 Even if both procedures are recommended, some patients may elect to first address the area that is more problematic.
 Sometimes, they realize that the improvement was enough for them for the time being.
 More often they elect to address both at the same time.

 I would wait about three months after the upper eyelid blepharoplasty to do a brow lift, if it is even possible to have a browlift at this time.
 I always recommend doing the browlift first.
 Unfortunatey, I frequently see patients after their upper lid surgery who want a browlift but don't have enough excess skin of their upper lids.
 If the browlift is done they could have serious complications because they won't be able to close their eyes.
-First determine if you are a candidate for this...
+First determine if you are a candidate for this operation.